lsilencej/configuration-file/README.md

-# configuration-file
+# Configuration File
-store my configurations
+configurations for my server, archlinux and so on

+## Dir
+- docker: docker compose service and custom Dockerfile